 Dealing the cards

-The game starts with a regular 52-card deck.
+As with Retro Solitaire, The game starts with a regular 52-card deck.
 So there are no jokers in the game.
 The shuffled cards are distributed over the tableau in seven columns.
 Each column from left to right always counts one more card.
 Only the last card dealt is face up.
 In total, there are 28 cards on the playing field.

 The remaining 24 cards go to the top left of the tableau.
 Of these, 23 cards face down together to form the ‘stockpile.’
 A number on this pile shows how many cards are currently in this pile.
 Card number 24 now faces up to the right of the stack on the so-called ‘talon’